Skip to content

 preorder_traversal_ii_compact.rb

-In each "trial", we record the path by adding the current node to path.
-Whenever we need to "retreat", we pop the node from path to restore the state prior to this failed attempt.
+In each "attempt", we record the path by adding the current node to path; before "backtracking", we need to remove the node from path, to restore the state before this attempt.

 preorder_find_paths_step2